CRUD Operations Using Asynchronous Programming in MVC 5

 Introduction

 In ASP.NET MVC 5 you have used the Scaffolding and worked with the Entity Framework.
-I also have used that scaffolding in the MVC 5 .
+I also have used that scaffolding in the MVC 5.
 To use scaffolding we can apply any approach of Entity Framework 6.

-We've used synchronous programming to perform the basic CRUD (Create, Read, Update and Delete) functionality in ASP.NET MVC 5 Web Applications.
+We've used synchronous programming to perform the basic CRUD (Create, Read, Update, and Delete) functionality in ASP.NET MVC 5 Web Applications.
 We'll now use asynchronous programming for the CRUD functionality in the MVC 5 application.

 Why Asynchronous Programming?

-Generally there are very reserved worker processes available in the web server.
+Generally, there are very reserved worker processes available on the web server.
 If the load increases in the web server then it may be possible that all processes are in use.
 In that situation, the server cannot handle the new request until the processes are freed up.
 In synchronous programming, the worker processes may be tied up while they aren't actually doing any work because they are waiting for the I/O operations to complete.
 When we use asynchronous programming, when the I/O operations are not complete, the worker processes are freed up for further use.
 So, asynchronous programming enables the server resources to be used more efficiently.

 Prerequisites

-There are some prerequisites before starting with this article, given below:
+There are some prerequisites before starting with this article, given below.

 • Visual Studio 2013